Rucyl

-Rucyl (Rucyl Frison, born Rucyl Mills) is a new media and sound artist, singer, musician, and producer.
+Rucyl is a new media and sound artist, singer, musician, and producer.
 Her interests involve experimentation and process as performance, time-based analog effects systems, and using sound to represent concepts that are non-tactile (time, natural forces, emotion, identity, and physics).
 Her earlier experimental works incorporated vocal improvisation and computer generated algorithmic music in tandem with generated visual projections, using Max MSP and VJ software.
 Rucyl improvises during her live performances using MIDI controllers, loopers, diy software and hardware, and effects processors.

 Biography

 Rucyl was an original member of underground hip-hop group The Goats (Ruffhouse/Columbia Records) from 1992-1994.
 The Goats toured and performed internationally with bands like Bad Brains, Fishbone, and The Beastie Boys.